 Global Power Settings Meaning

-Lid Open AC The action to take, when running on AC power, when the computers lid (if present) is
+Lid Open AC The action to take, when running on AC

 opened.
 Support for this feature may not be

 present on all hardware.

 Lid Open DC As above but applies when running on DC

 power

 Power Button AC The action to take, when running on AC

 power, when the power button is pressed.

-Power Button DC As above but applies when running on DC power
+Power Button DC As above but applies when running on DC

+power

 Sleep Button AC The action to take, when running on AC

 power, when the sleep button (if present) is

 pressed.

 Sleep Button DC As above but applies when running on DC

 power

 Lid Close AC The action to take, when running on AC

 power, when the computers lid (if present) is

 shut.
 Support for this feature may not be

 present on all hardware.

 Lid Close DC As above but applies when running on DC

-Decement on webs power Deguize a pageward when the computer
+power

 Password on wake Require a password when the computer

+wakes from sleep or hibernate.
+This should

-normally be enabled
+normally be enabled.

 Show power meter Show the power meter on the task bar.
 This

 policy should generally only be enabled for

-laptop computers
+laptop computers.

-Video Dim DC Dim the screen when running on DC power
+Video Dim DC Dim the screen when running on DC power.

 This policy is typically only supported by

 some laptop computers.